scriptrdotio/device-agnostic-app/app/Readme.md

 This folder contains the scripts that define the User Interface of the application.
 The scripts are distributed into three seperate sub-folders depending on their type: "/html" for the HTML pages, "/javascript" for the controllers (MVC design) and "/css" for the look and feel.
 Note that the UI is leveraging a subset of scriptr.io's UI component, which has been pre-packed for this demo application.

 ### /view/html

+Based on your selected entry point the below pages will be parsed with the appropriate theme.

 - /view/html/index.html: this page is the template of the application's UI: it is composed of a header, a menu on the left-side, and a content section, within which different pages will be displayed depending on the action triggered by the user of the application.
 - /view/html/login.html, /view/html/logout.html: these pages are used for the login/logout process.
 They are part of the login component that you can install as a separate module.